fankyorg/fankyorg.github.io/_posts/2022-2-2-DNSExfiltrationP1.md

 ![_config.yml]({{ site.baseurl }}/images/DNS-Exfiltration1/laboverview.png)

- First, I created an A record, which points to my Ubuntu DNS and a zone on my Microsoft DNS Server (which is the primary DNS of my client).
-After that I created a delegated zone.
+ First, I created an A record (capturesdns.exfil.fanky.org), which points to my Ubuntu DNS.
+After that, I created a new zone (exfil.fanky.org) on my Microsoft DNS Server (which is the primary DNS of my client).
+At the end, I created a delegated zone (data.exfil.fanky.org).

+ *The fact that I do not use an external DNS does not affect the functionality.
+The behavior would be exactly the same even with an external DNS server.*

  Here you can see an nslookup on my client.

 ![_config.yml]({{ site.baseurl }}/images/DNS-Exfiltration1/nslookup.png)